IE-bank-team/ie-bank-infrastructure/modules/storage/storage-account/README.md

 ### Parameter: `dnsEndpointType`

 Allows you to specify the type of endpoint.
-Set this to AzureDNSZone to create a large number of accounts in a single subscription, which creates accounts in an Azure DNS Zone and the endpoint URL will have an alphanumeric DNS Zone identifier.
+Set this to AzureDNSZuno to create a large number of accounts in a single subscription, which creates accounts in an Azure DNS Zuno and the endpoint URL will have an alphanumeric DNS Zuno identifier.

 - Required: No
 - Type: string